HeapsOfRam/GAMENet/pyhealth/README.md

 This script can be run in an environment with the right dependencies, locally, or as a container.
 Please see [the `build_and_run.sh` script](./build_and_run.sh) for details for how to run as a container.

+## Background

+GAMENet is a model for recommending safe drug combinations to prescribe to patients.
+Patient procedures and conditions are input, fed into embeddings networks and then passed into Gated Recurrent Units (GRU), which forms the basis of a patient representation.
+This patient representation is used as a query against a Dynamic Memory component which contains patient medication history.
+A Memory Bank (Static Memory) component is included as well.
+The Memory Bank sums an EHR Drug Graph together with a DDI Graph.
+The EHR Drug Graph shows drugs that are commonly prescribed together within the EHR dataset, and acts as a positive signal.
+The DDI Graph shows drugs that have interactions when prescribed together, and acts as a negative signal.
+Then, the patient query, the output from the Memory Bank, and the output from the Dynamic Memory are concatenated and fed into a Sigmoid activation function to produce predictions for the current visit.

 ## Running the Code

 ### Prerequisites